-The activity or relationship should be consistent with ICGP policy.
+A signed agreement should be consistent with all ICGP policies, as well as ICGP mission, goals and strategy.
 The ICGP develops policy in pursuance of its purpose and mission; these should be referred to when making decisions in connection with activities or relationships.